novalagung/gitbook-plugin-docsearch-v3/README.md

 ### Using GitBook Legacy

-Follow the steps under **Usage** section, then run the following command:
+Follow the steps under **Usage** section first, then run the following command:

 ```bash
 gitbook install